veracity/veracity-documentation/sections/identity/authentication/web-native.md

 ### URL encoding
 Ensure that all parameters are URL encoded, so that when they are sent, all illegal characters are removed from the URL.
 With Node or JavaScript, you can do this using the `encodeURIComponent` function. (for details, [go here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent)).

 Below you can see an example of a complete encoded URL.
 Line breaks were added for clarity.
-This request authenticates the users and return an authorization code that can be exchanged for an access token with [Veracity MyServices API](../services-openapi.yaml).
+This request authenticates the user and returns an authorization code that can be exchanged for an access token with [Veracity MyServices API](../services-openapi.yaml).

 ```url
 https://login.veracity.com/a68572e3-63ce-4bc1-acdc-b64943502e9d/oauth2/v2.0/authorize